-Further development and exemplary implementation of innovative logistics systems in hospitals through the use of digital technologies.
+Project’s objective: Further development and exemplary implementation of innovative logistics systems in hospitals through the use of digital technologies

 - PräDiTec (2017 – 2020):

-Analysis of the stress profile changed by the advancing digitalisation and development of specific prevention measures.
+Project’s objective: Analysis of the changed stress profile caused by the advancing digitalization and development of specific prevention measures.

-Investigation of the conditions for successful network operation and development of design options for structures, processes and technologies for setting up service networks, particularly in the health sector.
+Project’s objective: Research into the conditions of successful network operation and development of design options for structures, processes and technologies for the establishment of service networks, especially in the health sector.

 - Hilti (2013):